 An empty terrarium makes for a bored corn snake, reducing its quality of life.
 Keep your pet entertained and engaged with its environment with the strategic use of décor items that encourage it to exercise natural behaviors!

-Since corn snakes are semi-arboreal, at bare minimum you will need at least two hiding places on the ground and a branch or two for it to climb on.
+Since corn snakes are natural climbers, at bare minimum you will need at least two hiding places on the ground and a branch or two for it to climb on.
 However, it’s best to include other items such as:

 What to feed to a corn snake

 Corn snakes are carnivorous, which means that they need to eat whole animal prey in order to get the right nutrition.
 Here is a basic feeding schedule based on snake size: